Keibert Ruiz Player Props: Nationals vs. Diamondbacks

-After batting .225 with a double, a home run, three walks and three RBI in his past 10 games, Keibert Ruiz and the Washington Nationals face the Arizona Diamondbacks (who will start Merrill Kelly) at 9:40 PM ET on Friday.
+Keibert Ruiz -- 2-for-4 with a double, a home run and three RBI in his most recent game -- will be in action for the Washington Nationals versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on May 7 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Cubs.
+In his previous game, he collected three RBI (going 2-for-4 with a double and a home run) against the Diamondbacks.

 Keibert Ruiz Game Info & Props vs. the Diamondbacks